 It is not a requirement to have a co-applicant, however if selected the co-applicant’s role should be clearly outlined in the application.
 You can have more than one co-applicant if it is relevant and brings additional value to your project.

 1. Applications can be submitted through the EWMA grant submission platform that you can access through this link

 You can submit your application via email by sending it to Julie Bjerregaard, firstname.lastname@example.org.

 2. Applications can also be submitted by e-mail by sending the completed submission form to the following address: email@example.com.
 You can download the submission form here

 You will receive a confirmation receipt to the e-mail address used for sending the application.

 The final deadline is 20th February 2021.
 Any applications submitted after the deadline will not be taken in consideration.

 All applications will be assessed by EWMA’s established expert committee and, occasionally, international peer experts.
 The committee will consist of experts with appropriate qualifications to review the quality, feasibility and novelty of the applications.

 No, the decision of the expert committee is final.

-All applicants will receive an answer to his or her application by email in the first quarter of 2021.
+All applicants will receive an answer to his or her application by email in the second quarter of 2021.